 AND…Not in just one place, in multiple places to be seen frequently throughout the day.

 Know your weak spots and put a sticky note with your resolution in that place.

 Maybe set an ongoing alarm to remind you.
 For example, you want to stop grabbing takeout for an easy dinner.
 Set an alarm to meal plan once a week.

-Write your New Year's Resolutions on paper.
-If you want to roadmap your New Year's Resolution, then use a tool like this.
+Write your New Year’s Resolutions on paper.
+If you want to roadmap your New Year’s Resolution, then use a planner.